• Skip to primary navigation

 Presented by Anita Peleg

-Anita Peleg is a university lecturer and National Teaching Fellow specialising in marketing and business ethics.
+Anita Peleg is a former university lecturer and National Teaching Fellow specialising in marketing and business ethics.
 She has published several chapters for books on experiential learning, employability and teaching business ethics.

 She has also carried out significant research into the Nazi Holocaust and published two books about her mother, Naomi Blake, a sculptor and survivor of Auschwitz (Glimmer of Hope: The story of Naomi Blake and Naomi Blake: Dedication in Sculpture).
 Until recently she was a trustee of the Holocaust Memorial Day Trust and is now Chair of Trustees of Generation 2 Generation.
 She is dedicated to applying her 20 years of teaching experience to educate about the Holocaust.
 In doing so she wishes to ensure that her mother’s message of promoting understanding between faiths continues.